tldr-pages/tldr/pages/common/puppet-agent.md

 `puppet agent`

-- Run the agent once in foreground, then exit:
+- Run the agent once in the foreground, then exit:

 `puppet agent --test`